semgrep/semgrep-docs/docs/semgrep-sc/sc-getting-started.md

 ### Step 4: Set a daily scan schedule

 Semgrep Supply Chain frequently releases new rules.
-To ensure that your repository is scanned with the latest Semgrep Supply Chain rules, **ensure that Semgrep Supply Chain scans your codebase every day**.
+To ensure that your repository is scanned with the latest Semgrep Supply Chain rules, **configure Semgrep Supply Chain to scan your codebase every day**.

 <CiScheduling />